asardaes/dtwclust/cran-comments.md

-## Update to version 1.3.1
+## Update to version 2.0.0
 * More parallel support and some extended functionality.
-* New class and some new generics.
+* New classes and some new generics.
+* Dropped some formal parameters.
+Still supporting them via ...

 ## Test environments
 * Local Windows 10, R 3.2.3